ARTVAULTMARY/Art_Vault/art_vault/artvault/src/app/README.md

 │    └── Signup
 ├── home
 │    └── page.js
+├── favicon.ico
+├── globals.css
+├── layout.js
+├── page.js
-└── page.js
+└── THISREADME.md
 ```

 <br>

 ## Next.js
-### Folder Layout and Naming Convention
+### Folder Layout and Naming Convention:
 Next.js uses a routing system based on the folder layout of the application.
 Documentation can be found here: https://nextjs.org/docs/pages/building-your-application/routing/pages-and-layouts
 <br>*note: page.js is used instead of index.js from Next.js 13*

 #### Basic Guidelines:
 - Route folders should always contain a page.js file to satisfy Next.js 13 routing convention.
+- Route folders can be given their own child folder for breaking up page sections when necessary.
 - App Features should be put in the Features folder, named using PascalCase.
 - App Features should be broken up into multiple components when possible and given their own folder, named         intuitively when doing so.
 - Any files or folders related to redux or the redux store should be camelCased.
 - Use best discretion when naming folders and breaking up features.
 - Build for scaleability when pheasible.